 Bernays Project: Text No. 5

 Problems of Theoretical Logic (1927)

 Paul Bernays

 (Probleme der theoretischen Logik, 1927)

 Translation by: Wilfried Sieg and Sigrid Goodman

 Comments:

 Revised 6/18/02.
-Corrections by Bill Ewald and Wilfried Sieg from 4/3/03, 4/16/03, 5/8/03. $\|^{369/A1}$ Lecture given at the 56th meeting of German philologists and teachers in Göttingen.
+Corrections by Bill Ewald and Wilfried Sieg from 4/3/03, 4/16/03, 5/8/03, 1/7/05.

+$\|^{369/A1}$ Lecture given at the 56th meeting of German philologists and teachers in Göttingen.

 The topic of the lecture and its title have been chosen in the spirit of Hilbert.
 What is here called theoretical logic is usually referred to as symbolic logic, mathematical logic, algebra of logic, or logical calculus.
 The purpose of the following remarks is to present this research area in a way that justifies calling it theoretical logic.

 Mathematical logic is in general not very popular.
-It is most often regarded as idle play that neither supports effectively practical inference nor contributes significantly to our logical insights.
-To begin with, the charge of playfulness is only justified with regard to the initial treatment of mathematical logic.
+It is most often regarded as idle play that neither supports effectively practical reasoning nor contributes significantly to our logical insights.

+To begin with, the charge of playfulness is only justified with regard to the early treatment of mathematical logic.
 The main emphasis was initially put on the formal analogy to algebra, and the pursuit of the latter was often considered as an end in itself.
 But this was the state of affairs decades ago, and today the problems of mathematical logic are inseparably intertwined with the questions concerning the foundations of the exact sciences, so that one can no longer speak of a merely playful character.

 Secondly, concerning the application to practical inference, it has to be mentioned first that a symbolic calculus promises advantages only to someone who has sufficient practice in using it.
 But, in addition, one has to consider that-in contrast to most kinds of symbolisms which serve, after all, the purpose of abbreviating and contracting operations-it is the primary task of the logical calculus to decompose the inferences into their ultimate constituents and to make outwardly evident each individual step and bring it thereby into focus.
-The main interest connected with the application of the logical calculus is consequently not one of technique, but of theory and principle. $\|^{A_2}$ This leads me to the third charge; namely that mathematical logic does not significantly further our logical insights.
-This opinion is connected with the view on logic expressed by Kant in the second preface to the Critique of Pure Reason, where he says: "It is remarkable also that to the present day this logic has not been able to advance a single step, and is thus to all appearance a closed and completed body of doctrine."1 It is my intention to show that this standpoint is erroneous.
-To be sure, Aristotle's formulation of the ultimate principles of inference and their im- 1Kant, CPR B viii=Kemp Smith, p.
+The main interest connected with the application of the logical calculus is consequently not one of technique, but of theory and principle. $\|^{A2}$ This leads me to the third charge; namely that mathematical logic does not significantly further our logical insights.
+This opinion is connected with the view on logic expressed by Kant in the second preface to the Critique of Pure Reason, where he says: "It is remarkable also that to the present day this logic has not been able to advance a single step, and is thus to all appearance a closed and completed body of doctrine."
+1 mediate consequences constitutes one of the most significant intellectual accomplishments; it is also one of the very few [accomplishments] which belong to the permanently secured part of the realm of philosophical knowledge.
+This fact will continue to receive its full due.
+But this does not prevent us from pointing out that traditional logic, in posing its problems, is essentially open-ended, and in arranging its facts it is insufficiently adapted to the needs of both a systematic overview and of methodical and epistemologico-critical insights.
+Only the newer logic, as it has developed under the name of algebra of logic or mathematical logic, introduced such concept formations and such an approach to formal logic as makes it possible to satisfy these needs of systematics and of philosophy.

+It is my intention to show that this standpoint is erroneous.
+To be sure, Aristotle's formulation of the ultimate principles of inference and their im-

+1Kant, CPR B viii=Kemp Smith, p.
 17.